 However, if there is a chance of rain and you’re walking for long enough to have your trousers get wet I would definitely consider a waterproof or quick-dry type of bottom layer.

 General Scotland Packing List

-For women, a dress and tights with boots or flat shoes will be fine for going out and you can wear it during the day too.
-For men, jeans or chinos plus any type of shoe or boot that’s not hiking boots would do fine!
+For women, a dress and tights with boots or flat shoes will be fine for going out, and you can wear it during the day too, or even jeans with a dressier top.

 Think warm socks, a scarf or neck warmer, hat, and gloves.